wombleton/gitlaw-nz/acts/O/Ozone Layer Protection Act 1996.md

     *   (d) such other matters as the notice may specify.

-    (2) Any person who fails without reasonable excuse, within 6 months after the date on which any such notice is sent to the person, to submit a draft accreditation scheme, commits an offence, and is liable on summary conviction to a fine not exceeding $1,000\.
+    (2) Any person who fails without reasonable excuse, within 6 months after the date on which any such notice is sent to the person, to submit a draft accreditation scheme, commits an offence, and is liable on conviction to a fine not exceeding $1,000\.

-    Section 12(1): amended, on 1 July 2011, by [section 10][71] of the Ozone Layer Protection Amendment Act 2011 (2011 No 18).
+    Section 12(1): amended, on 1 July 2011, by [section 10][72] of the Ozone Layer Protection Amendment Act 2011 (2011 No 18).

+    Section 12(2): amended, on 1 July 2013, by [section 413][71] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Forms

-*   Heading: inserted, on 1 July 2011, by [section 11][72] of the Ozone Layer Protection Amendment Act 2011 (2011 No 18).
+*   Heading: inserted, on 1 July 2011, by [section 11][73] of the Ozone Layer Protection Amendment Act 2011 (2011 No 18).

 ##### 12A Environmental Protection Authority may approve forms

 *   The Environmental Protection Authority may approve forms for the purposes of this Act.

-    Section 12A: inserted, on 1 July 2011, by [section 11][72] of the Ozone Layer Protection Amendment Act 2011 (2011 No 18).
+    Section 12A: inserted, on 1 July 2011, by [section 11][73] of the Ozone Layer Protection Amendment Act 2011 (2011 No 18).

 #### Register

-*   Heading: inserted, on 1 July 2011, by [section 11][72] of the Ozone Layer Protection Amendment Act 2011 (2011 No 18).
+*   Heading: inserted, on 1 July 2011, by [section 11][73] of the Ozone Layer Protection Amendment Act 2011 (2011 No 18).

 ##### 12B Register